BarkinTopcu/educational_crypto_simulation/README.md

-# 📊 Educational Crypto Forecasting & Auto-Buying Simulation Bot
+# 📊 Educational Crypto Forecasting & Auto-Buying Simulation

-This project demonstrates how to create a **basic forecasting and auto-buying simulation bot** using historical cryptocurrency data from Binance.
+This project demonstrates how to create a **basic forecasting and auto-buying simulation** using historical cryptocurrency data from Binance.
 It is specifically built for **educational and research purposes** only.
-The bot simulates how price forecasts can be used to make automatic simulated buy decisions for selected cryptocurrencies.
+The code simulates how price forecasts can be used to make automatic simulated buy decisions for selected cryptocurrencies.

 ## 🚨 Disclaimer